222 Upper Street

-During the new national restrictions from Thursday 5 November 2020 to Wednesday 2 December 2020, you will continue to be able to bid for social housing properties on the council’s Choice Based Lettings website.
+During the national lockdown, you are still able to bid for social housing properties on the council’s Choice Based Lettings website.
 This means that if your bid is successful, the offer of viewings and moves to your new property will proceed during this period.

 Given recent Government advice about limiting social contact, we have closed St John’s Housing Office and Holland Walk Housing Office.